stephenhammond/codenado/README.md

 #### Ready to create pull request?

 Great, you've been working and now are ready to create a pull request and get your code on Master.
 But wait!
-All while you've been working, your team has also been merging and committing.
+All while you've been working, your team has also been merging and committing on master.
 To ensure that your feature branch (which could be very old) is update to date with latest we need to resync master.
 Why?
-This way, your code changes your going to purpose are going to the latest code changes.
-It's a simple process!
+This way, your code changes are going to be moved to the top, as the  latest or HEAD.
+It's a simple process, that might require fixing conflicts (don't panic) depending on the changes.

 1. Ensure your feature branch is clean with no file changes.